TOP ＞ About Us ＞ Leadership ＞ Managing Directors

 He holds Master of Aeronautic Engineering degree from the University of Tokyo.

 Tetsuji Taya has extensive experience in financial advisory services, venture business and capital markets.
 He has led many M&A transactions from the initial stage of analysis, business and financial due diligence, to post-merger integration.
 He also specializes in business turnaround and restructuring.
-He is currently outside director of Leopalace21 Corporation, and a member of the Saitama City administrative and financial reform committee.
+He is currently outside director of Leopalace21 Corporation.
 He was Managing Director at IRCJ, where he directed three cases: Daia Kensetsu, Kimmon Manufacturing and Daikyo.
 Prior to joining IRCJ, he worked for Gracchus & Associates, Brightest, Merrill Lynch and Fuji Bank (Mizuho).

 He holds a BA from Waseda University and Master of Science in Accounting & Finance from London School of Economics.